Time and the Trickster

 "Earth I'm afraid was one of the worlds that held the Web of Time in place," the White Guardian explained.
 "It is one of the reasons your planet is attacked and invaded so much.
 Time itself pulls beings in from around the universe, not on purpose of course, but the cosmic metaphysical placement of your world is very significant.
 Only a handful of worlds existed like this: Gallifrey and Skarro notably."

 Rose swallowed and was sure that her face paled at the names of the gone Time Lord and Dalek homeworlds.

-"I see you recognize those names," the White Guardian observed with a nod.
-"Well now the timeline and history of Earth is about to come under attack in a way that would disintegrate almost all of the remaining Web of Time and possibly destroy Earth in the collapse of it."
+"I see you recognise those names," the White Guardian observed with a nod.
+"Well, now the timeline and history of Earth are about to come under attack in a way that would disintegrate almost all of the remaining Web of Time and possibly destroy Earth in the collapse of it."

 "Okay," Rose said with a nod.
 "How can I help?"

 "Good girl," the White Guardian cheered warmly before he gestured to the Shopkeeper who walked around the chair to stand near Rose.

 "Together the Trickster and the Silver Lord have forged a new form of metal that they are calling chronosteel," the Shopkeeper informed her with an uneasy smile.
 "They used their powers over time and created it in the time vortex.
 It can alter timelines, change destiny even in fixed points and three pieces of it are lodged at key points in the history of Earth."

 The parrot nodded on his perch to the Shopkeeper and announced.
 "They must be recovered."

 "What objects and where in history?"
 Rose asked, stepping closer to the Shopkeeper and the White Guardian.

 "Could be anything," the Shopkeeper admitted with a shake of his head.
 "And anywhen?"